johfst/johfst.net/posts_raw/01-firstpost.md

 # First
 ###### 2020-04-10

-This blog is generated with a few template files, a bit of css, and a roughly 50-line python script.
+This site is generated with a few template files, a bit of css, and a roughly 50-line python script.
 All-in-all, it took maybe three late-night hours to get everything working; I'm writing this at 4:09 AM on Friday morning.